Vincent-vst/Davinci/README.md

-# Apipy 🐝
+# Davinci 🐝

-Apipy is a REST API in python.
+Davinci is a REST API in python.
-It's more of a "proof of concept" than an actual project
+This branch is the fastAPI testing

 ## 🔧  Installation